Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us001/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US001 - As a Human Resources Manager (HRM), I want to register skills that a collaborator may have.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+User Story 1 focuses on optimizing the skill registration process within MusgoSublime (MS) for HR managers.
+This enhancement aims to streamline collaborator skill management, allowing HR managers to allocate tasks more effectively based on individual competencies.
+By improving this aspect of the system, MS can enhance project planning and execution efficiency, leading to increased productivity and resource utilization.

 ### 1.2.
 Customer Specifications and Clarifications